July 27, 2020

 As with any transaction, there are risks and rewards to consider before signing on the dotted line.
 Throughout the process, it’s important to weigh the retained minority equity position and future of the market against a guaranteed exit plan with no uncertainty and long-term gains from retained parent equity through internal practice improvement and acquisitions.

-Contact the experts at Professional Transition Strategies to see if a Joint Venture is right for you.
+Contact the experts at Professional Transition Strategies to see if a JV model is right for you.